Daniel T. Barker

 We have represented both individuals and businesses in a wide range of civil lawsuits from filing collection actions to defending Claim and Delivery suits.

-Traffic and Criminal Defense work has always been a part of the practice.
-We enjoy working for clients in both District and Superior Courts and implementing technology to make the representation efficient and effective.
-Check back here soon for links to microsites which facilitate our assistance with these kinds of cases.
+Traffic and Criminal Defense representation has always been a part of our practice.
+Check back here soon for links to microsites which leverage technology to facilitate our assistance with: